nauam/Courses/docs/administration/configuration/repository.md

 # Repository

-This document describes the QW Control Repository features, which allow you to install plugins from the official QW Control Repository, or to configure your own repositories for serving plugins to your own private installation.
+This document describes the Rundeck Repository features, which allow you to install plugins from the official Rundeck Repository, or to configure your own repositories for serving plugins to your own private installation.
 You can use the repositories to find plugins using the "Find Plugins" entry under the Plugins menu that is accessed from the gear icon in the GUI.
 You can also use the `rd` tool to install, uninstall, and upload plugins that are saved in these repositories.

 ### Prerequisites

-In order to use the official QW Control Repository your QW Control server must be allowed to connect to the internet and to access `https://api.qwcontrol.com` based urls.
+In order to use the official Rundeck Repository your Rundeck server must be allowed to connect to the internet and to access `https://api.rundeck.com` based urls.
-If you do not wish to allow your QW Control server to reach the internet you can still use the private repository features, but the official QW Control repository will be unavailable to you, and should be disabled.
+If you do not wish to allow your Rundeck server to reach the internet you can still use the private repository features, but the official Rundeck repository will be unavailable to you, and should be disabled.

 ## Enabling the Repository feature

 To enable the repositories.
 Add the flag:

-`qwcontrol.feature.repository.enabled=true`
+`rundeck.feature.repository.enabled=true`

-to your qwcontrol-config.properties file.
+to your rundeck-config.properties file.

 ## GUI Usage

-Each repository that is enabled will show up in the QW Control user interface when you click the gear icon then go to Plugins>Find Plugin.
+Each repository that is enabled will show up in the Rundeck user interface when you click the gear icon then go to Plugins>Find Plugin.

 ![Find Plugins](~@assets/img/plugins-find.png)